 You can use GPS to turn performance reviews and coaching into a game — preferably with a payoff.
 For instance, the driver who has the least idle time at the end of a month might get a Visa gift card, or a cash bonus.
 Drivers who get exceptional fuel efficiency could be rewarded a share in cost reduction.

 GPS and telematic systems also empower fleet managers to respond to undesirable driving behaviors immediately.
 And they can be used for geo-fencing, drawing invisible lines around work sites, delivery sites, direct routes, and company headquarters.
 GPS can notify management immediately when a vehicle is taken for personal use, or is stolen or hijacked.

-We all know how much time it can take to track down a lost load, or a lost vehicle.
+Tracking a lost load or vehicle becomes much more efficient with units equipped with telematics and RFID technology, enhancing GPS tracking for fleet vehicles.
 Units with telematic and RFID technology can make asset tracking a snap.
 GPS Technologies can help you integrate GPS data seamlessly into other back-office software and fleet management tools.